Poland Expat Guide: Pros & Cons of Living in Poland

 Poland has some challenges for both expats and locals and does have a bit of a learning curve.

-The median salary might be 4000 PLN, but if you live in Warsaw, Wroclaw, Gdansk or Krakow it’s not unusual for a 20-30 year olds to make 10-15,000 PLN, which gives you a pretty comfortable life.
+The median salary might be 4000 PLN, but if you live in Warsaw, Wroclaw, Gdansk or Krakow it’s not unusual for a 20-30-year-old to make 10-15,000 PLN, which gives you a pretty comfortable life.

-It takes some adjusting… including simple things like finding the right public bathroom (men’s toilets are marked with a triangle, while women’s toilets are marked with a circle), taking your shoes off instantly when you enter someone’s house and being handled kapcie – like someone’s guest slippers.
+It takes some adjusting… including simple things like finding the right public bathroom (men’s toilets are marked with a triangle, while women’s toilets are marked with a circle), taking your shoes off instantly when you enter someone’s house and being handled kapcie – compulsory guest slippers.

-Or the fact that Polish sandwiches called kanapki are made with just one slice of bread and served for breakfast, lunch, dinner, or anything you really want.
-Poles even eat Kaizer rolls in two pieces unless it’s on the go.
+Or the fact Polish sandwiches called kanapki are made with just one slice of bread and served for breakfast, lunch, dinner, or anything you really want.
+Poles even eat Kaizer rolls in two open pieces, unless it’s for kids on the go.

-One thing that is important to mention is the weather because people tend to believe Poland is overly cold.
+One important thing to mention is the weather because people tend to believe Poland is overly cold.
 Winters tend to get colder than in other spots in Western Europe, but it’s still nothing to northern US winters.

 Do They Speak English in Poland?

-I still remember a situation in which my friends were trying to buy cheese at the big supermarket in Warsaw, the code wouldn’t scan and they kept going back and forth with the lady who could only say “no cheese” and trying to take it away, and my friends responding “why”.
-Until some other customer came over and helped.
+I still remember a situation in which my friends were trying to buy cheese at the big supermarket in Warsaw, the barcode wouldn’t scan and they kept going back and forth with the lady who could only say “no cheese” trying to take it away, and my friends responding “why”.
+I watched this situation evolve for a bit, but in the end, someone came over and helped.

 Nevertheless, the situation is improving as more and more companies enter Poland and more people need to speak English.
-Since many international companies entered the market you can get by in English in Warsaw, Krakow, Gdansk or Wroclaw.
+With the influx of Ukrainians in Poland many things, even restaurant menus, are often trilingual in Polish, Ukrainian and English.
+Since many international companies entered the market you can get by in English in Warsaw, Krakow, Gdansk, or Wroclaw.

 Moving to Poland: Is It Easy?